charlesnmcdowell/Jackedin/Chapter_1_The_Twilight_of_Information.md

 She wrapped her arms around herself, shivering in the cold apartment.

-Welcome to the post-truth world.
-It wants your money.
-It wants your anxiety.
-And it is always, always watching.
+It wasn't just a glitch.
+It was a trap.
+And it was waiting for her to blink.